usererdem/music-player/README.md

 This is a music player app built with React.
 It allows you to select and play music from your library.

-This app is currently deployed on Netlify at [Netlify link will be added here when i finish project](Netlify-link-will-be-added-here-when-i-finish-project).
+This app is currently deployed on Netlify at [https://music-player-erdem.netlify.app/](https://music-player-erdem.netlify.app/).

 ## Features
 - Browse your music library